 As the company employees came into the banquet room and sat down, I listened for any response to the colored lights.
 I didn’t hear any comments, but that doesn’t mean that the effort was wasted.
 It was just accent lighting.
 Just a detail.
 Yet sometimes the WOW is in the details, and that does make a difference.

-Just after the speech I had a chance to chat to some of the leadership and several employees.
+Just after the speech I had a chance to chat with some of the leadership and several employees.
 I emphasized the difference between WOW and amazement.
-I then talked about how details matter.
-I asked them to look up and notice the lights.
+Then I talked about how details matter and asked them to look up and notice the lights.
 I heard a few audible gasps and a few people used the word, “WOW.”
 None of them noticed the colored lights until I pointed them out.
 But, once they did… WOW!

 So, what details can you enhance to a level where your customers say, “WOW!?
 Let the story about the accent lighting serve as a metaphor of what’s possible when you mix small, but powerful details with an amazing customer service experience.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.